snelsondurrant/simple_ros1_bridge/README.md

-## Containerized ROS 1 Bridge Guide
+## Simple ROS 1 Bridge Guide

-This guide outlines the steps to set up and run the containerized ROS 1 bridge.
+This guide outlines the steps to set up and run a containerized bridge between ROS 1 Noetic and ROS 2 Humble.
+It allows for the inclusion of custom message types.

 --